-Tiered solvents were selected to determine the levelof polarity of a compound so that it would get extractswith a greater yield and also intended that the class of antioxidant compounds that have the highest activity can be extracted (Hanifah at al., 2019).
-How to calculate the extract yield that is based on the ratio of the final weight (weight of the resulting extract) to the early weight (weight of cell biomass used) multiplied by 100% (Sani, Fithri, Ria., & Jaya, 2014).
-Kecombrang extract yield result are presented in Table 3.
+Tiered solvents were selected to determine the level of polarity of a compound so that it would get extracts with a greater yield and also intended that the class of antioxidant compounds that have the highest activity can be extracted (Hanifah at al., 2019).
+Extract yield was calculated based on the ratio of final weight (weight of extract produced) to initial weight (weight of cell biomass used) multiplied by 100% (Sani, Fithri, Ria., & Jaya, 2014).
+Kecombrang extract yield results are presented in Table 3.